amalog/scratch/types/scratch.md

   * map
   * thread

 Lua has had great success replacing `array` with a `map` ("table") whose keys are all integers, `N > 0`.
-What if we follow the same exercise and consolidate nearly everything into a database.
+What if we follow the same exercise and consolidate nearly everything into a database type.

 A database is a name and list of clauses.
 An advanced implementation will have many specialized implementations, but using Go-like notation we can start with:

+    type Term = Number | Database
+    type NameId int64
     type Database struct {
-        Name    string
+        Name    NameId
-        Clauses []Database
+        Clauses []Term
     }

+`NameId` is just an integer which looks up a human readable name from a global table.
+Small names can be treated as base-32 integers so the lookup table isn't needed.
+For large names, the ID might be a hash of its contents.

-I'll use Prolog module notation to show how each type can be represented as a database.  `number` is fundamental (arbitrary precision rationals).
+I'll use Prolog module notation to show how each desired type can be represented as a database.  `number` is fundamental (arbitrary precision rationals).

+In these examples, I write `Name` as if it were string.
+That's shorthand for the `NameId` mechanism.

 ### Atom